 Net Bid cashflow decreased compared with August, from £2.2m to -£3.4m in September.
 Bid cashflow from negative Bids decreased by 30%, but increased by 33% for positive Bids, compared to August.

 Energy balancing volumes

-The total volume of balancing actions for August was 1,190GWh, a 5% increase from August 2017.
+The total volume of balancing actions for September was 1,117GWh, a 6% decrease from August 2017.

 Accepted Bid volume decreased by 2% from August, with both Wind and Hydro Bid volumes falling (by 29% and 34% respectively).
 Both Gas and Coal Bids increased, with Gas rising by 7% and Coal Bids by 190%.
 62% of total Bid volume came from Gas, with Wind accounting for 19%.

 Accepted Offer volume decreased by 10% from August, with Pumped Storage and Gas Offers falling (by 36% and 11% respectively) and Gas accounting for 80% of total Offers in September.
 Coal offers increased by 34% to represented 14% of total Offers in September compared to only 9% in August.